Benchmarking Quantum Computers via Protocols, Comparing Superconducting and Ion-Trap Quantum Technology

 In the context of Ion-Trap architecture, the basic protocols utilized in~\cite{Bench2_arxiv} do not sufficiently characterize a practical reduced chip.
 For example, in IBEX Q1 the only possible swap distance between any two qubits is one, as seen in the left side of Figure~\ref{fig:ibex_qubit_map}, because every qubit is connected to every other qubit.
 For that reason, generalized protocols were defined in~\cite{Bench1_arxiv}, protocols which provide a more fair comparison between these two architectures.
 In contrast to IBEX Q1, the fixed rectangular lattice topology of the IBM processors necessitates routing chains for non-adjacent qubits.
 By partitioning the IBM chips into rectangular sub-regions (as illustrated in Figure~\ref{fig:fez_qubit_map}), we observe the swap distances ranging from one to six gates, depending on the spatial separation within the sub-chip.

 We focus on three primary protocols: \textit{Transmit}, \textit{Do-nothing}, and \textit{Bell-state transfer}.
 These were selected for their fundamental nature and the existence of straightforward generalized variants.
 Consistent with the definitions in~\cite{Bench2_arxiv, Bench1_arxiv, PhysRevLett.74.1259}, we establish a fidelity threshold of 2/3 for both the \textit{transmit} and \textit{do-nothing} protocols.
 For the \textit{Bell-state transfer}, which relies on entanglement, the threshold is set at 0.5 following~\cite{Bench1_arxiv, Bench2_arxiv, PhysRevA.40.4277}.
+These thresholds were used by others in the past to prove a successful teleportation~\cite{Pfaff_2014} or a successful entangled state creation~\cite{Peters_2004, kwiat_2004, zeilinger_2012}, it was later that Meirom, Mor and Weinstein~\cite{Bench1_arxiv} were inspired to adopt these boundaries as quantumness thresholds, as used in this work.
 For the generalized version of \textit{transmit} and \textit{do-nothing} protocols, we established a fidelity threshold of $(\frac{2}{3})^M$, where M represents the number of qubits comprising the work state.
 We could have demanded a more strict threshold of $\frac{2}{3}$ per \emph{each} qubit, however we decided to relax the threshold in this work.
 While the \textit{Cat state} protocol, defined in~\cite{Bench1_arxiv}, was originally included in the experimental design, it was subsequently and unfortunately excluded due to the budgetary constraints detailed in Section~\ref{sec:limitations_and_malfunctions}.

 Figure~\ref{fig:adjusted_protocols} shows a comparison between the versions of the protocols that are applied to each quantum computer, including the \textit{cat state} protocol which as discussed, does not take part in the comparison presented in this work.